mayerhofer/nodeMasterClass/RestApiSection/appLesson07_Rounting/readme.md

-# Lesson 06: Adding HTTPS support to Service
+# Lesson 07: Adding Routing module

-This lesson was to show how to add HTTPS support in a NodeJS project.
+This lesson is to teach and explain a router structure made to route each request upon given URL entry to service.
-To test it, run with different environment setups as described in the [To Run](#To-Run) section.
+To test it, run the requests described in the [To Run](#To-Run) section.

 ### Requirements
 1. NodeJS - [Official WebSite](https://nodejs.org/en/)